leahvschaffer/ddot/README.md

 * Maintain the compatibility with HiView, which has evolved significantly after the original DDOT publication
 * A new script (`tohiview.py`) and a tutorial of uploading to HiView server has been added
 * Running `CliXO 0.3`, `CliXO 1.0` and `alignOntology` from DDOT is not longer supported (in order to make this package purely "Pythonic").
 Please visit the original repositories of these programs.
+* We only tested new content with Python >=3.6, as Python 2 has been declared obsoleted.

 # The Data-Driven Ontology Toolkit (DDOT)